When: November 8, 2019 to January 5, 2020

 Shop local at the Crafty Fox Market in Brixton and support indie designers and makers.
 The selection of vendors is carefully curated each year to include unique gifts such as typography prints, ceramics, textiles, and handmade jewellery—perfect for that design-o-phile friend or family member.
 Be sure to stop by Brixton Village and Market Row afterwards for delicious, international cuisine.
 It’s worth trying the codfish fritters at local favourite Fish, Wings & Tings.

 For six weeks, a large portion of London’s Hyde Park is transformed into Hyde Park Winter Wonderland, which features a Bavarian-style Christmas market, complete with wooden chalets selling traditional Christmas decorations and piping hot mugs of hot chocolate.
-The Wonderland is a grand affair, with brightly lit trees, a chance to take a ride on the giant observation wheel, and a performance of The Nutcracker on Ice, among other family-friendly activities.
+The Wonderland is a grand affair, with brightly lit trees, a chance to take a ride on the giant observation wheel, and a performance of A Christmas Carol, among other family-friendly activities.
 Find yourself swept up in the over-the-top, lighthearted fun of it all.

 Read more: More London Markets